RootlessAgrarian/mappingguide/docs/fundamentals/4_decorating.md

 So, before you get RSI interacting with the lengthy and only weakly descriptive drop-down menus in this box, let's talk about an even easier way to identify items to place in your map.

-# Selecting Objects to Place:  the Content Browser
+## Finding Objects to Place:  the Content Browser

 Let's say you'd like to have a scenic ruined building at the intersection of two of your roads.
 How to find one?